How do we succeed in the Christian life? How do we make it? How do we last...

 In Victor Hugo's masterpiece Les Miserables, the story's hero Jean Valjean rescues the broken prostitute Fantine from the venomous law that the story's antagonist Javert prided himself in dishing out.
 After being caught defending herself against a man who was first attacking her--and who was ultimately the cause of her death--Valjean rushed to her side, despite her not knowing him.
 He was moved by her story, and therein saw someone in need of grace.

 In a move of selflessness, Valjean risks humiliation--even to the point of being spit upon by Fantine herself to show Javert how devoted she was to his law.
 Instead of chastising her and giving up on her, Valjean speaks law back to Javert, denouncing him in the process, fighting for Fantine's freedom.
 Hugo describes her looking up at the two men, and instantly changing her perception of Valjean.
 It's as though she saw Valjean morph from being a man of apathy, to an angel of love, fighting for her hope.

 The book tells of his grace beautifully, but it's the 1998 film that really captures the heart of the Christian life.
-After Uma Thurman's Fantine tells Liam Neeson's Valjean that she can never be loved because she's a "whore", and he lovingly delivers the most powerful line of the movie: "the Lord desires you..."
+After Uma Thurman's Fantine tells Liam Neeson's Valjean that she can never be loved because she's a "whore", he lovingly delivers the most powerful line of the movie: "the Lord desires you..."

-He desires you.
-He adores you.
+He still desires you.

 Valjean continues the scene by saying "you've never been anything than an innocent and beautiful woman."
 This is sadly not what the message some of you have received by the Church.
 I know.
 I get it.
 But this is the message of the Gospel.
 This is the risk of the Christian life--to lay down you illusions and risk following the love that seeks the real you.